pantheon-systems/documentation/source/content/guides/sso/04-shibboleth-sso.md

 ## Drupal Configuration

-If you are using the [simpleSAMLphp Authentication](https://www.drupal.org/project/simplesamlphp_auth) module, follow the instructions listed in the [README](https://git.drupalcode.org/project/simplesamlphp_auth).
+If you are using the [simpleSAMLphp Authentication](https://www.drupal.org/project/simplesamlphp_auth) module, follow the instructions listed in the [README](https://git.drupalcode.org/project/simplesamlphp_auth) file.
 These instructions cover both Composer and non-Composer implementations for Drupal sites.

 ### Composer settings.php File